For many living and working in Ibiza is a wonderful experience, but there are some things you must know before droping by in Ibiza.

 If it’s your first time living and working in Ibiza you’re more than likely going to get fed up of people asking you “is it your first year?” all the time, all the while thinking “is it that “obvious?”.
 You put on your best poker face and answer yes, feeling a little bit awkward as the other person smirks, but relax, it’s happened to everyone, and next year it’ll be you asking the question.

 I’m going to try to help you take to the island like a fish to water, just so things won’t take you by surprise

 Make finding work your number 1 objective.
-In the following article you have 3 pieces of advice for finding work.
+In the following article, you have tips for finding work.
 It’ll help you get the best start.
-Don’t forget to check out the best job offers in the post “Best job offers of Ibiza 2017“.
+Don’t forget to check out the best job offers in the post “The best job offers of Ibiza“.